Kurisu-Ryaku/pics/README.md

 # pics
-I make a repository for my personal use，such as my Blog
+## I make a repository for my personal use，such as my Blog
+> If u find things fun, just take it